kisstamasj/notes/k8s-basic.md

   - Service
 - metadata: data about the object
   - name: myapp-pod
   - labels: It can have any key and values.
-It can helps to organize pods in several groups for example
+For example it can helps to organize pods in several groups
     - app: myapp
     - etc...
 - spec: informations about the objects, it can be different in different objects